a-ppropriate/problemsolving/README.md

 ### Current key feature decisions (a subject to change):
 - Use vue for client side, use JSON for storing data.
-- Create a python CLI script to automate the work with files & creating JSONs.
+- Create a python CLI script to automate the work with files & constructing JSONs.

 ### Draft
 #### Structure